Why Major Incidents Still Happen in “World-Class” Operations

 High-hazard organisations often have strong compliance records and impressive audit scores.
 Yet catastrophic events still occur.
 The gap is rarely a missing rule.
 It is usually a leadership and systems gap in how work is planned, resourced, and actually carried out under pressure.
 This is where process safety leadership makes the difference.

-Peter Neal will be speaking at IChemE’s Hazards 35, taking place 4–6 November 2025 in Birmingham.
+Peter Neal was a speaker at IChemE’s Hazards 35, on 5 November 2025 in Birmingham.
 One of the conference themes is the role of executive leadership in managing major hazards, closely aligned to this article.
-If you’ll be there, let’s connect to compare approaches and lessons learned.
+If you would like a copy of his published paper or slide presentation please use the website contact tab.

 Complex systems create surprising interactions